nickolanack/aws-ec2-runner/README.md

 Benifits of creating single use instances for running processes
  - Consistency.
 Install scripts work consistently accross all machines
  - Scalable.
 Any number of instances can be created and run in parallel.
 Configurable cpus
  - Start up speed.
-Can quickly create and run simulations on
+Can quickly create and run simulations on multiple machines
  - Cost.
 No need to buy hardware